Introduction

 Solar System and Exoplanets

 ExoCTK is an open-source, modular, data analysis software package focused primarily on the atmospheric characterization of exoplanets.
-This end-to-end toolkit serves as a single repository for JWST observation planning, data reduction, light curve fitting, and atmospheric retrievals.
+It serves as a single repository for JWST observation planning, data reduction, light curve fitting, and atmospheric retrievals.

-A highly interdisciplinary team of scientists at Johns Hopkins University, the Space Telescope Science Institute, and the Applied Physics Laboratory combine their expertise to address fundamental questions about the origins, evolution, and prevalence of life in the universe.
+The Institute for Planets and Life (IPL) is a highly interdisciplinary team of scientists at Johns Hopkins University, STScI, and the Applied Physics Laboratory.
+They combine their expertise to address fundamental questions about the origins, evolution, and prevalence of life in the universe.

 Stars and the Interstellar Medium

 The Interstellar Medium Group at STScI is a collaboration between STScI research staff, external collaborators, and students and postdocs.
-We meet weekly, pool resources and expertise, and collaborate on research projects focusing on interstellar, circumstellar, and circumgalactic media.
+Pooling resources and expertise, they collaborate on research projects focusing on interstellar, circumstellar, and circumgalactic media.

 Galaxies, the Intergalactic Medium, and Cosmology

 The COS-Halos Survey studies the diffuse, invisible gas medium surrounding galaxies.
-We use the Cosmic Origins Spectrograph (COS) on the Hubble Space Telescope and big telescopes on the ground to probe and weigh this gas and examine its role in how galaxies form and why they look the way they do.
+We use the Cosmic Origins Spectrograph (COS) on HST and big telescopes on the ground to probe and weigh this gas and examine its role in how galaxies form and why they look the way they do.

 Frontier Fields draws on the power of massive clusters of galaxies to unleash the full potential of the Hubble Space Telescope.